cmayron/Legal-Calculus/README.md

 ⸻
 🚀📘 LCES STARTUP
 BOOTLOADER.md
+copy this entire block the paste it into each Ai

 **BOOT LOADER** **COPY&PASTE** **1st CoPilot**

-**To initialize the Architect to build the blueprint** **IMPORTANT Input into Ai you want to use Legal Calculus educational System (LCES)** **2nd ChatGPT needs this boot loader to initialize the Builder** **3rd Gemini needs this boot loader to initialize the Inspector Ai**
+**To initialize the Architect to build the blueprint**

+**IMPORTANT Input into Ai you want to use Legal Calculus educational System (LCES)** **2nd ChatGPT needs this boot loader to initialize the Builder** **3rd Gemini needs this boot loader to initialize the Inspector Ai**